The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Discussion and Conclusions

 In terms of the Hubble diagram, our change in preference for evolving dark energy can be attributed to the reduction in the relative dimness of low-redshift SNe, relative to mid-redshift SNe, as is apparent in Figure \ref{fig:HUBBLE}.
 This in turn is driven by a change in the SNe light curve fitting model SALT (which is trained on data from multiple surveys and hence multiple filters) and a change in the effective definition of the DES$-g$ band, from \citetalias{Dovekie} restoring the original PS1$-g$ reference filter, as shown in Figure 14 in \citetalias{Dovekie}.
 We emphasize that this change is driven solely by improvement to the data (in particular, the addition of DA white dwarfs as calibrator stars) and methodology used for filter recalibration, and corrections to the shape of the colour law.
 It is also consistent with previously reported systematics.
 Table \ref{tab:w0wasyst} shows that our $\sigma(\rm phot)_{\rm syst}$ uncertainties are well-calibrated.

 The preference for $w_0w_a$CDM cosmology is not driven by changes to the SNe alone.
 The influence of the choice of low-$\ell$ CMB likelihood on the preference for evolving dark energy has been noted in \citet{Sailer2025, GarciaQuintero2025}.
-In general terms, through the partial degeneracy with $\Omega_{\rm m}$, higher optical depth $\tau$ leads to a lower preference for evolving dark energy.
+In general terms, $\Omega_{\rm m}$ determines the peak heights of the CMB power spectrum, but also so does the Thomson scattering of CMB photons by the charged inter-galactic medium in the epoch post-reionisation.
+This leads to a degeneracy between $\Omega_{\rm m}$ and the optical depth parameter $\tau$, which is determined by the CMB polarisation.
+Higher $\tau$ leads to a lower preference for evolving dark energy.
 We have tested the impact of different choices of CMB likelihood by successively removing SPT and ACT data, and replacing the low-$\ell$ \texttt{simall} likelihood with a $\tau$-prior from the \texttt{Sroll2} likelihood \citet{Delouis2019} (as is done in \citealp{ActDr6like}).
 The choices all \textit{reduce} our preference for evolving dark energy by between 0.2 to 0.7$\sigma$, or in Bayesian terms by up to $\delta \log \mathcal{Z} \sim 3.0$.
 Although we do not test specifically the combination used in DESI DR2, it is likely given the low optical depth noted for that choice in \citet{rosenberg2022} that the preference for evolving dark energy from that choice is at the upper end of the combinations we tested.

 All told, our results place DES-Dovekie as intermediate in preference for evolving dark energy, in between Pantheon+ and Union3 (which \citet{DESIDR2} quotes as $\Delta \chi^2 = -10.7$ and $-17.4$ respectively), and consistent with both.
 Moreover, it should be emphasised that the three supernova data sets in common use : Pantheon+, Union3, and DES-Dovekie are all consistent with each other, with differences between them at the $\lesssim 1\sigma$ level in terms of cosmological parameters.
-Approximately adjusting these numbers for our analysis choices, we estimate that a Bayes ratio for the Pantheon+ dataset would also show no evidence in favour of $w_0 w_a$CDM, and Union3 would moderately prefer it, indicating that our conclusion that there is no strong preference for evolving dark energy is robust to other choices of SN data.
+Approximately adjusting these numbers for our analysis choices, we estimate that a Bayes ratio for the Pantheon+ dataset would also show no evidence in favour of $w_0 w_a$CDM, and Union3 would moderately prefer it, indicating that our conclusion that there is no strong preference for evolving dark energy is robust to other choices of SN Ia data.